Seminar@SystemX avec Vincent Leclère - Inria

 Biographie

-Après des études à l’école Polytechnique, Vincent Leclère a suivi le Master d’Optimisation, Jeux et Modélisation Economique de l’université Paris VI.
-Il a ensuite effectué une thèse sur les méthodes de décomposition en optimisation stochastique, avant d’effectuer un post doctorat à l’université de Berkeley, en Californie.
-En 2014 il rejoint le CERMICS, laboratoire de mathématiques appliquée de l’école des ponts sur les sujets à la frontière en l’optimisation stochastique, la recherche opérationelle et le machine learning.
+Après des études à l’École polytechnique, Vincent Leclère a suivi le master d’optimisation, jeux et modélisation économique de l’université Paris VI.
+Il a ensuite effectué une thèse sur les méthodes de décomposition en optimisation stochastique, avant d’effectuer un postdoctorat à l’université de Berkeley, en Californie.
+En 2014 il rejoint le CERMICS, laboratoire de mathématiques appliquée de l’École des ponts sur les sujets à la frontière entre l’optimisation stochastique, la recherche opérationnelle et le machine learning .

 Mots-clés : Inria Saclay - Île-de-France Vincent Leclère IRT SystemX